ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 ## Software Integrator assembling a software product for a smart car
 ### Introduction

 Software Integration is a complex activity.
-It essentially implies combining various different software components coming from a range of suppliers and producing a combined executable to be given to a Device Manufacturer.
-Then the executable is loaded into the device, as part of device assembly.
+It implies combining various software components from multiple suppliers and producing an integrated package deployed as part of device assembly and provisioning.

-The complexity adds a level of security vulnerability into the delivered software.
+Integration complexity creates a higher risk of security vulnerabilities to the delivered software.

-### Assembly of a Components in a Smart Car
+### Assembly of Components in a Smart Car

-SoftAuto Ltd and Smart Cars Ltd are two different companies that source developed integrated software that can be loaded into autonomous vehicles they produce.
-Both these companies, source integrated software solution from Micro Coding Wizard (MCW) a fictitious company that sells integrated software solutions that can be loaded into specific vehicle product.
-MCW assembles the OS from Vendor OS-X that is built on top of Firmware released by Component Vendor-A and then integrates a package manager and some open source libraries to make the final software product.
-The assembled software is loaded onto a car manufactured by Smart Cars Ltd. The car is been sold and is been actively used by Customer-Y.
+SoftAuto Ltd and Smart Cars Ltd are two different companies that source third-party integrated software for the autonomous vehicles they produce.
+Both these companies source integrated software solutions from Micro Coding Wizard (MCW), a fictitious company that sells integrated software solutions.
+MCW assembles the OS from Vendor OS-X that is built on top of firmware released by Component Vendor-A and then integrates a package manager and some open-source libraries to make the final software product.
+The assembled software is loaded onto a car manufactured by Smart Cars Ltd. The car has been sold and is actively used by Customer-Y.

 ### Software Problem Summary

-* While the software is been running on the automated vehicle, a periodic vulnerability scanning software detects some known security issue with one of the component.
+* While the software runs on the automated vehicle, periodic vulnerability scanning software detects a known security issue with one component.
 Customer-Y is prompted with a "Warning Indicator" on the dashboard.
 As a result, Customer-Y reports the problem to Smart Cars Ltd.

-* Smart Cars Ltd, while not very sure what could be the problem, under panic communicates to MCW and requests them to look into the problem.
+* Smart Cars Ltd, has little insight into the root cause of the error, communicates to MCW, and requests them to look into the problem.

-* MCW does initial investigation and suspects that the binary received from Vendor OS-X has some problems.
-It demands specific environment and architectural details associated with the built operating systems binary to ascertain that the software was produced without any tampering by the Vendor OS-X.
+* MCW does an initial investigation and suspects that the binary received from Vendor OS-X has some problems.
+It demands specific environment and architectural details associated with the built operating systems binary to ascertain that the software was produced without tampering by Vendor OS-X.

-* Unfortunately there is no way for the integrator to know, if the binary was compromised, so the integrator is concerned they may have delivered malware unknowingly to their customers.
+* Unfortunately, there is no way for the integrator to know if the binary was compromised, so the integrator is concerned they may have delivered malware unknowingly to their customers.

 * Vendor OS-X attempts to show that it did all the steps correctly.
 It does disclose information about the binary they delivered.
-In addition to this, they also demonstrated the build environment and the architecture, they used during the build.
+In addition, they also reveal their build environment and the architecture they used during the build.

-* However there is no "Verifiable Proofs" of the statement made by Vendor OS-X.
+* However, there are no "Verifiable Proofs" of the statement made by Vendor OS-X.

 * MCW, Smart Cars Ltd., and Customer-Y now have to trust without the ability to verify the claims made by Vendor OS-X.